rowellx68/pgorate/README.md

 ### Building

-This project's dependencies are managed using Cocoapods.
-So to get this working, you will need that installed.
+This project's dependencies are managed using [CocoaPods](https://cocoapods.org/).
+You are not required to have it installed as all the dependencies are checked in into this repository.

-1. `pod install`
-2. Open `pgorate.xcworkspace`
+1. Open `pgorate.xcworkspace`
-3. Change project identifier
+2. Change project identifier
-4. Run to your device
+3. Build and run on your device
-5. PROFIT!
+4. PROFIT!